rlence86/biznaga-load/README.md

 ./runLoadTest.sh
 ```

-This scenario is adding 1 user every second to the system.
-The user is doing registration, login, posting 1 message and retrieving messages from other users.
+This scenario is adding 10 users every second to the system (after a ramp-up).
+The user is doing registration, login, posting 1 message and retrieving 5 pages of messages from other users.
 When all that is done, the user stops the activity.

 You can check the load test results in the console after running the test (a link is provided) and you can also check your product and DB metrics in Grafana and some trace examples in APM by opening http://localhost:5601/app/apm/services/social-biznaga.

-To run a breaking load test, just run
+To run a breaking load test, just run (this one will try to reach 20 concurrent users per second during 2 minutes)
 ```
 ./runHighLoadTest.sh
 ```